 The utilitarian aspects of pods being discussed, now we come to a couple of disadvantages it poses.
 First, you can only execute the joining task if everyone else is carrying exactly the same brand of pod.

 Second, the pod tents which are especially crafted to connect with its kin tents are expensive.
 Thus, it costs you big time to customize your outdoor plans.

-2. Zip and Clip the Doors Together:
+Method #2: Zip or Clip the Tent Doors Together

 Another easy and familiar method of joining two tents is to zip or clip the tent doors together.
 Wondering how effective is it going to be?
 Well, depends a lot on how closely the two tents are designed.

 If both the tents are from the same brand and approximately the same size, the zipping might just simply click into effect!
 And, if by any chance, the doors are roughly of the same size, zipping the two entrances works wondrously!!

 It might happen that you cannot fully and smoothly zip the doors together.
 In that case, do not worry and trudge further with the zips.
 It may break or damage them.